The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 The current talent market is competitive and tight.
 To compensate, your new-hire acquisition team is working hard to assess and close top talents for your company.
 When talent acquisition has been done and the baton is turned over to the next phase, the onboarding team extends the new-hire experience into the employee experience.

 The handover is crucial to engaging and retaining talent.

-The problem with the traditional approach is it does very little in setting up new hires for success or even retention.
-Employees that have negative onboarding experiences are more likely to start looking for opportunities for a position elsewhere within the year after getting hired.
+The problem with the traditional approach is that it does very little to set up new hires for success or retention.
+Employees who have negative onboarding experiences are more likely to start looking for opportunities for a position elsewhere within the year after getting hired.

-When the entire process is done with careful attention to detail and plenty of interactive discussions, onboarding can make the beginning for a new hire much more comfortable.
+When the entire process is done with careful attention to detail and plenty of interactive discussions, onboarding can make the beginning of a new hire much more comfortable.

-When done poorly, the process may turn out to be damaging to the opportunities of developing a long-term relationship with new employees, such as when it only involves a revolving series of videos or speeches by VIPs with little to no actual interaction.
+When done poorly, the process may be damaging to the opportunities of developing a long-term relationship with new employees, such as when it only involves a revolving series of videos or speeches by VIPs with little to no actual interaction.